Phyohantun/Phyohantun.github.io/README.md

-# ScanSave Website
+# SaveScan Website

-This is the official website for ScanSave, an advanced Android text scanning application with intelligent image orientation correction and high-quality text recognition capabilities.
+This is the official website for SaveScan, an advanced Android text scanning application with intelligent image orientation correction and high-quality text recognition capabilities.

 ## Features